Skip to content

 5. Click Create but do not fill out the next form.
 That is for submitting to the app store and you will not be doing that.

 You are done with this activity.
-You can close the browser tab, but before you do, note the TestFlight tab at the top of the page.
+Before you close this browser window, note the TestFlight tab at the top of the page.
 You'll be using that tab after you complete the next two actions.

 Create Certificates